March Break Camp

 - Campers will be provided with their own bin of sanitized equipment to use during free time.
 They will be required to keep their bin and materials separate from other campers to prevent cross contamination.

 - Shared objects and materials during program time will be limited, and if shared, they will be sanitized between uses with isopropyl alcohol or another approved disinfectant.
+Books, puzzles, plush toys etc. will not be used because they can't be sanitized effectively.

 - Lunch and snack time will be held indoors at the Nature Centre.
 Campers will be spaced out a minimum of 2m apart, and while they are in their designated lunch space, they may remove their mask to eat only.
 Once they have finished eating, they will reapply their mask and wash their hands.